OASIS - Heart for Wellbeing Project

 March 2019 - April 2020

 Charity information: Oasis Community Church & Centre (Worksop)

-The project is looking to assist people in finding new friends, new opportunities and new ideas for their lives and futures.
-The community is disadvantaged and there are many needs in lives, marriages, families, lack of hope and positive action.
+The project is looking to help people in need, reducing isolation, providing new opportunities and new ideas for their lives and futures.
+The community is disadvantaged and there are many needs in lives, families, lack of hope and positive action.
 We would like to help people suffering crisis, lifestyle changes, suffering illness, mental illness, addiction, homelessness, singleness, old age, bereavement, financial problems and unemployment.